forgomania/ECE143-Life-expectancy/README.md

 The modules/classes we created for the project are all stored under the "Project/" directory.
 Each subfolder in "Project/" has its own readme, giving brief information and stating the original author(s) of the code.

-As I (Arda Bati) am working on the structuring of the codes, my name comes up in many of the commits.
 For clarity, our main work distribution until now is given below: (main authors of each part)

 Arda C. Bati
  - Data Cleaning
- - Object Oriented restructuring of all the code
+ - Object Oriented / function based restructuring of the code
- - Main function (until now)
+ - Main function
+ - Making of the Presentation

 Qingyuan Jin
  - Principal Component Analysis
- - Data Visualization (details to follow)
+ - Data Visualization (Part 2, Relevance Analysis)
+- Making of the Presentation

 Weinan Li
  - Map Display
  - Linear Regression and Neural Network Model
- - Data Visualization (details to follow)
+ - Data Visualization (Part 1, Differences between countries)
  - Extraction of GDP / Population
+- Making of the Presentation

 Wei Zhang
- - Data Visualization (details to follow)
+ - Data Visualization (Part 3, CHange through the years)
+- Making of the Presentation